Gabriel Moreno Player Props: Diamondbacks vs. Mets

-The Arizona Diamondbacks, including Gabriel Moreno (.289 slugging percentage in past 10 games, including zero homers), battle starter Kodai Senga and the New York Mets at Chase Field, Wednesday at 9:40 PM ET.
+Gabriel Moreno is available when the Arizona Diamondbacks battle Carlos Carrasco and the New York Mets at Chase Field Thursday at 9:40 PM ET.

-In his last appearance, he had three hits (going 3-for-4) against the Angels.
+He returns to action for the first time since July 1, when he went 3-for-4 against the Angels.

 Gabriel Moreno Game Info & Props vs. the Mets